vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 - Verify that at the epoch change,  the validator with insufficient ownstake is replaced; in the next epoch, the second validator with the lowest score is replaced, and the validator that was demoted to ersatzvalidator due to insufficient ownstake is removed (stops being listed as an ersatzvalidator).
 Verify that the validator that dropped below ownstake is not demoted and removed at the same epoch change.

-12.c.
+c.
 Setup a network with 5 nodes (3 validators, 2 ersatzvalidators).
 In one epoch,

 - All validators drop below ownstake
 - All erstazvalidators have sufficient ownstake, but lower stake than the validators
 - Verify that 2 validators are replaced, one in each epoch

-12.d.
+d.
 Setup a network with 5 nodes (3 validators, 2 ersatzvalidators).
 In one epoch,

 - All validators drop below ownstake
 - All erstazvalidators have sufficient ownstake, and higher stake than the validators